 One quick Google search for "freezer meals" will offer up pages of blogging moms and Pinterest boards with tips for how to tackle the cooking marathon.
 Some tips are great -- purchase disposable aluminum foil baking dishes in different sizes for easy storage and even easier cleanup -- others didn’t appeal to me -- hosting a "freezer meal party" doesn’t sound like a party to me.
 How about I just cook and drink wine alone?

 The first thing to do is make a shopping list.
 I like to pick two or three recipes and double them, which leaves me with six meals in the freezer.
-It is helpful to pick recipes that use overlapping ingredients -- for example, chicken and pasta -- making it easier and faster to make big batches of these recipes to be separated into multiple meals.

 The best freezer meals use already cooked meat, because the idea is that once you pull the casserole, soup or stew out of the freezer you’re essentially just heating it up.
 When using chicken, many bloggers will suggest buying a rotisserie chicken from your grocery store and pulling it apart.
 I prefer to skip the mess and plan a day ahead.
 The day before I assemble the meals, I put two or three pounds of boneless chicken breast into a slow cooker, season with salt and pepper, and cook on low for eight to nine hours.
 Once the chicken is cooked and has cooled, I shred the meat with a knife and fork, or use the food processor to quickly chop.
 Use this time to also cook any pasta needed for the meals and once cooled put into sealed plastic bags.